rails/rails/guides/source/action_text_overview.md

 ## Attachments

-Currently, Action Text supports attachments that are uploaded through Active Storage as well as attachments that are linked to a Signed GlobalId.
+Currently, Action Text supports attachments that are uploaded through Active Storage as well as attachments that are linked to a Signed GlobalID.

 ### Active Storage